Gambling, Investing And Benjamin Franklin

 1) The positive expected value of investing in the market isn't god-given.
 It depends on you collecting something of an anomaly (the risk premium of stocks over bonds) or the markets actually being much riskier than statistical methods show us.

 It works like this.
 The stock market is either so risky, or perceived to be so risky, that people want a sweet deal for them to trade cash for stocks.
-Over time they demanded a steep premium to trade a sure thing for an uncertain thing.
-In other words people have been unwilling to keep bidding up stock prices up high enough for the risk adjusted premium over government bonds or savings to disappear.
+Over time, they demanded a steep premium to trade a sure thing for an uncertain thing.
+In other words, people have been unwilling to keep bidding up stock prices up high enough for the risk adjusted premium over government bonds or savings to disappear.

 You could rely on behavioral psychology to conclude that will be true for the future as well.
 That would be the forming of a theory without firm evidence.
 Which by definition (see above) is speculation and not investing.

-2) The comparison between buying stocks and bonds and sportsbetting is flawed in another way.
+2) The comparison between buying stocks and bonds and sports betting is flawed in another way.
 Let's take Nassim Taleb's four quadrants model:

 Source: Business Agility workshop

 We find coin flips, sports matches and casino games in the simple/normal quadrant.
 Meaning the outcomes are simple and their frequencies are distributed normally.
 Markets are put in the complex/power quadrant.
 These couldn't be further away from each other.
-What it means is relying on historical statistics to make a conjecture about the expected value of future sportsbetting is reasonable.
+What it means is relying on historical statistics to make a conjecture about the expected value of future sports betting is reasonable.
 It is much less reasonable to rely on historical evidence to predict future returns of the stock market.

-3) The comparison of returns of the stock market with the returns of games of chance like roulette, sportsbetting or blackjack has more flaws.
+3) The comparison of returns of the stock market with the returns of games of chance like roulette, sports betting or blackjack has more flaws.
 Let's say you buy into the conjecture the stock market shows positive expected value.
 You buy some stock and you feel pretty good about how smart you are.
 You just set yourself up for something like a sweet +6% expected annualized return.
 However, you bought those stocks from someone else.
 Do the people on the other side of a buy decision have a negative expected return on their decisions?
 Are you making a negative expected value decision every time you are a net seller of stock?

 Does that mean you are gambling if you aren't investing or quit investing?

 The Dutch state levies a curious tax on wealth.
-In 2017 it will hike taxes on its citizens' net worth.
-If you are above a certain (fairly low) threshold you'll pay 30% of taxes on a virtual return.
+In 2017, it will hike taxes on its citizens' net worth.
+If you are above a certain (fairly low) threshold, you'll pay 30% of taxes on a virtual return.
 A virtual return means an assumed return of around 5%.

 Example (the details are slightly different but I streamlined it to avoid complexity): If you are a Dutch citizen and have a net worth of one million USD, the Dutch IRS will assume you'll return 5% on your net worth and charge you 30% of that $50K or $15K in taxes.